 Kira’s commitment does not stop there.
 She also served as the District B Representative of the New Orleans Recreation and Development Commission (NORDC).
 Appointed by then-New Orleans Mayor Mitch Landrieu and the City Council, Kira helped craft and implement the vision, direction, and strategy of the city’s largest department, serving 300,000 New Orleans residents and 70,000 children.

 Because of Kira’s dedication and efforts on BESE, academic achievement, college admission and career success are attainable goals for more and more of our students.

-As the daughter of a single mother who often made sacrifices to ensure her child attended the very best schools, Kira understands many of the challenges faced by families who want more for their children.
-Having grown up in an inner city neighborhood, when she became a teacher, she felt an even stronger responsibility to ensure the 4th graders she taught received a great education.
+As the daughter of a single mother who often made sacrifices to ensure her child attended the best schools, Kira understands the challenges faced by families who want more for their children.
+Having grown up in an inner city neighborhood, she felt an even stronger responsibility to ensure the fourth graders she taught received a great education.
 Kira has spent almost 20 years as a committed leader and educator in our community.
-She has experience as a classroom teacher, a school administrator, a non-profit executive and on BESE working hard to advance statewide policies that give all our students every opportunity to reach their full potential.
-She knows firsthand: all our students have the potential to achieve at the highest levels, enter the workforce prepared to succeed throughout our state, and to compete nationally and globally.
+She has experience as a classroom teacher, a school administrator, a non-profit executive and a BESE member.
+She knows firsthand that all our students have the potential to achieve at the highest levels, enter the workforce prepared to succeed throughout our state, and to compete nationally and globally.